ansys/pyoptislang/doc/source/api/utils.rst

    find_all_osl_exec

-These classes are specific to the :py:mod:`ansys.optislang.core.io <ansys.optislang.core.io>` module:
+These classes and enumerations are specific to the :py:mod:`ansys.optislang.core.io <ansys.optislang.core.io>` module:

 .. currentmodule:: ansys.optislang.core.io